-The Trustees aim to maintain unrestricted funds at a level which equates to a minimum of at least three years' expenditure and which will meet anticipated demands for assistance as and when they arise as well as special demands in times of emergency such as the Indian floods, hurricanes in the Caribbean and the Bahamas and more recently Covid-19.
-ACCA has almost 241,000 members in 180 countries and the reserves policy reflects the uncertainties that this brings.
+The Trustees aim to maintain unrestricted funds at a level which equates to a minimum of at least three years' expenditure and which will meet anticipated demands for assistance as and when they arise as well as special demands in times of emergency such as the Covid-19 pandemic, displacement of Afghans, Pakistan floods, Russia/Ukraine conflict and Turkey/Syria earthquakes.
+ACCA has almost 248,000 members in 180 countries and the reserves policy reflects the uncertainties that this brings.